enebular/docs/en/Deploy/ShareInfoMotion/index.md

 cache - default is blackhole which does not cache any data

-daterange - set the initial start and end date
+dateRange - set the initial start and end date

 options - paths of plugins/infomotions